valkey-io/valkey-rfc/README.md

 Workflow
 --------

 An RFC starts off as a pull request.
-It's reviewed for formatting, style and consistency.
+It's reviewed for formatting, style, consisteny and content quality.
+The content shouldn't be very vague or unclear.
 Then the proposal is merged.
 This doesn't mean that the feature is approved for inclusion in Valkey.
 It's still just a proposal.

-Each file has a status like "draft", "suggested", "approved" or "rejected".
-The possible statuses are yet to be decided.
+Each file has a status "Proposed", "Approved" or "Rejected" (or "Informational" like this README file).

 The core team can later change the status and make changes.
 For larger changes, the PR making the change is mentioned too and can be referred to by their